 |% Daily Value*|

 |Total Fat 28g||36%|

 |Dietary Fiber 2g||7%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This Pumpkin Crunch Cake recipe couldn’t be more simple and crave-able.
 This cake will be your go-to for all your fall gatherings and family dinners.
 The warming pumpkin pie spice and crunch of the pecans and crumble topping make it a hit for almost everyone.

-Don’t skip out on the whipped cream topping here.
+Don’t skip the whipped cream topping.
 Not only does it add to the beauty of this dessert, but it also adds a cool and creamy texture that will keep guests coming back for more and more.

 There is no wrong way to eat one of these squares of deliciousness; pick one up and take a big bite, or use a fork.

 "The pumpkin crunch cake was divine!
 The spiced pumpkin custard wasn't overly sweet, and it was delicious layered with the sweet and crunchy pecan topping.
 You could also serve the squares right from the pan if you prefer not to invert it." —Diana Rattray

 For the Cake